Emission compensations

-The structure and use of Elisa’s evolving compensation portfolio:
+The structure and use of Elisa’s evolving carbon credit portfolio is described below:

 Reforestation project, Colombia